dse/tractorfeed-fonts/README.md

 # Tractor Feed Fonts

-Tractor Feed 120 is a typeface family emulating DEC LA120 printer output, the world's best printer dot-matrix font.
+**Tractor Feed Sans** is based on draft-mode DEC LA120 output.
+It looks more like a typical dot matrix printer font.

-Tractor Feed 100 is a typeface family emulating DEC LA100 printer output.
+**Tractor Feed Serif** is based on draft-mode DEC LA100 and DEC LA210 output.
+It's the best dot matrix printer font ever.

 ## License